-We saw that staff adhered closely to guidance issued in the Department of Health publication 'Delivering better oral health: an evidence-based toolkit for prevention' when providing preventive oral health care and advice to patients.
-Tailored preventive dental advice, and information on diet, and lifestyle was given to patients, in a way they understood, in order to improve their health outcomes.
+We saw that staff adhered to guidance issued in the Department of Health publication 'Delivering better oral health: an evidence-based toolkit for prevention' when providing preventive oral health care and advice to patients.
+Tailored preventive dental advice, and information on diet, and lifestyle was given to patients in order to improve their health outcomes.
 Where appropriate, fluoride treatments were prescribed.
 Information in leaflet form was available in the waiting room in relation to improving oral health and lifestyles, for example, smoking cessation.